j-towns/scanagram/README.md

 An implementor can write a single neural network function which is _polymorphic_, and infers, based on the shapes of its inputs, and/or other flags, which mode to operate in.
-Code written in this way can be unclear, and this begs the question, can we separate the three concerns?
+Code written in this way can be unclear and tedious to maintain, and this begs the question, can we tidy things up by separating the three concerns?

 One simple option is to write three distinct functions, one for each mode, and then write tests to ensure consistency between them.
 This works, and might be